A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Real-Data Example: Replication of a Friendship Network SAOM

 The ROC and PR comparison also confirms that the TERGM has a better out-of-sample model fit, by a large margin.
 The TERGM outperforms the SAOM presented here significantly regarding the state of the specific dyads, no matter whether non-edges are part of the prediction task (as in the ROC curve) or not (as in the PR curve).

+The difference in model fit is presumably at least partially achieved by the dyadic stability term, which conditions on the previous state of the network.
+The SAOM fails to add this simple explanation to the assumed DGP by design of its updating process.
+At the same time, this shows that the transitivity effects of the SAOM as shown in Table~\ref{tab:knecht} are spurious when controlling for the previous state of the network.

-Three lessons can be learned from this replication exercise.
-First, even in a social context around which the SAOM was originally designed, the TERGM outperforms the SAOM with regard to predictive performance.
-This is particularly noteworthy because both models were parametrized as similarly as possible.
+Three lessons can be learned from this replication exercise, though the lessons of an individual replication do not necessarily apply to other cases.
+First, even in a social context around which the SAOM was originally designed, the TERGM can sometimes outperform the SAOM with regard to predictive performance.
+This is particularly noteworthy because both models were parameterized as similarly as possible.
 The only differences are the core assumptions inherent in the two models: the rate function and the mini-step updating process of the SAOM versus the dyadic stability term added to the TERGM.
 Just like the updating process in the SAOM, the dyadic stability term in the TERGM is a very specific way of modeling time dependencies.
 Yet the TERGM is considerably more flexible as to what kinds of temporal dependencies can be added should the data-generating process turn out to be of a different kind (e.\,g., edge innovation or loss, autoregression, delayed reciprocity etc.).
 Here, merely conditioning on the previous time step explicitly yields a better prediction of the successive time step than Markovian mini-step updating from the previous time step onwards.
 However, it is not clear whether this is the only or even the decisive mechanism leading to different model fit as the SAOM is built around a range of specific assumptions any of which could have led the updating process astray.

 Second, even though we had no reason to cast doubt on the reasonableness of the SAOM updating process in the case of friendship networks a priori, it turned out that the estimates and simulations produced by the TERGM are more closely aligned with the oberved network.
 This is somewhat surprising and leads us to conclude that a priori model choice cannot always be informed by theory alone, at least given our current knowledge as to what is causing the limitations of the SAOM in this specific case.
 Candidates were enumerated above in the theoretical section.
 This underlines, once more, the need for more focused simulation experiments on each of the differences between the models separately.